 If anything, the VPN is an attempt by Google to maintain power over people’s data.
 People are awakening to the importance of using VPNs and Google wants to make sure that the people don’t choose other VPNs as that will make it difficult for them to track the people across the internet.

-The other reason I’m so against Google’s VPN is that the company has a track record for violating user privacy.
+The other reason I’m so against this VPN is that Google services have a track record of violating user privacy.
 This is not the reputation you want your VPN provider to have.

 I have two VPN services that I highly recommend.
 I have used and continue to use these solutions and I believe they are founded on genuine interest to keep you safe while online.